 Any nursing course presented for graduation that was completed three calendar years or more prior to anticipated date of graduation must be successfully challenged or repeated for credit.

 Students must have completed all core courses required in the nursing program prior to enrolling in the last semester of the nursing program.

-Students will demonstrate clinical competency of 100% accuracy in computation of medication dosages (medication math test) in NURS 1111, NURS 1112 (or 1311), NURS 2111 (or NURS 2311), NURS 2113, and NURS 2115.
-A maximum of three opportunities will be provided prior to the last day to withdraw from a course without penalty.
-If a student is unsuccessful on all three attempts, he/she will receive a clinical failure for calculation of medication dosages.
-If the student drops the course, he/she will be eligible to register for the next semester of nursing, provided that all of the other entry requirements are met and space is available.
+Students will demonstrate clinical competency of 100% accuracy in computation of medication dosages (medication math test) in NURS 1111, NURS 1112 (or 1311), NURS 2111 (or NURS 2311), NURS 2113 (or 2313), and NURS 2115.
+At the minimum, a student must demonstrate 100% accuracy on one written/computer evaluation of dosage calculations each semester.
+A maximum of three opportunities per semester will be provided to score 100% proficiency.
+The first two math exams will occur prior to the last day to withdraw from a course without penalty (drop day).
+If a student chooses to take the 3rd math exam after drop day, and does not score 100%, he/she will receive a clinical failure for calculation of medication dosage.
+If the student drops prior to the 3rd attempt (before drop day), he/she will be eligible to register for the course again, provided all the other entry requirements are met and space is available.

 The Division of Nursing reserves the right to discontinue, at any time, the enrollment of a nursing student if, in the judgment of the Dean of Students, the Vice President for Academic Affairs, and the nursing faculty, the student does not appear to have the necessary qualifications for a nursing career.

 The faculty, staff, and students in health care programs shall uphold professional and ethical standards.

 A student may withdraw only once from any given nursing course and no more than three times throughout the duration of the nursing program.

 Core performance standards* for admission and progression in the nursing program are: